konstructio/colony-docs/docs/install/proxmox/proxmox-setup.md

 ## Installing Colony with Proxmox

-This guide walks through the setup of Laptop-0, a machine for running Colony, and 3 additional VM's for Colony to auto discovery and install a K3S cluster.
+This guide walks through the setup of Laptop-0, a machine for running Colony, and 3 additional VM's for Colony to auto discovery and install a Talos cluster.
 Some items to note:

 - Colony requires Docker.
 - If you have a firewall on your host machine (laptop 0) it needs to allow the following ports (ports TBA).